Hierarchy | |

 Mananangal

-Mananangal (Manananggal is translated from the Tagalog language about how "separable") - a mythological creature in the Philippines that is identified with the wakwak.
+Mananangal (Manananggal translates from Tagalog roughly as "dividing") — a mythological creature in the Philippines that is identified with a wakwak.

-The creature is similar to the Western vampire: it is vicious and eats people.
-The legend is common in the Visayas, especially in the provinces Capiz, Iloilo and Antique.
+The creature is similar to a Western vampire: it is vicious and eats people.
+The legend is common in the Visayas, especially in the provinces Kapis, Iloilo and Antique.

-Mananangal afraid of salt, avoid daggers, light, vinegar, spices and whip tail Stingray.
+Mananangals are afraid of salt, avoid daggers, light, vinegar, spices and a whip from the tail of a stingray.

-Manija, man or Maniac in the mythology of Central and South-Western Russia spirit, taking the form of shooting stars (or coming to it).
+Manya, Man or A maniac in the mythology of central and southwestern Russia is a spirit that takes the form of a shooting star (or comes on it).

-Different beliefs about these creatures speak completely different.
-Somewhere it foreshadows the inevitable death, somewhere there in that yard where the girl lost innocence-I thought working in the field of women and the behavior was similar to the succubus or Incubus (depending on gender), just looked like a shadow man, but somewhere like an old woman, looking for her son.
+In different beliefs, these creatures are spoken about in completely different ways.
+Somewhere she foreshadows inevitable death, somewhere she appears in the yard where the girl lost her innocence, somewhere she was shown to women working in the field and in behavior she looked like a succubus or incubus (depending on gender), somewhere she looked like a shadow man, and somewhere like an old woman looking for her son.

 Have Mello